DmitryRyumin/INTERSPEECH-2023-24-Papers/README.md

 ---

 INTERSPEECH 2023 Papers: A complete collection of influential and exciting research papers from the [*INTERSPEECH 2023*](https://interspeech2023.org/) conference.
 Explore the latest advances in speech and language processing.
-Code included.
-Star the repository to support the advancement of speech technology!
+Code included. :star: the repository to support the advancement of speech technology!

 <p align="center">
     <a href="https://interspeech2023.org/" target="_blank">